jcteague/efate/README.md

 A Test Fixture Builder
 ![Image of Efate](https://www.shoreexcursionsgroup.com/img/tour/SPPVEFATE-2.jpg)

-Efate of the next version of [autofixture.js](https://github.com/jcteague/autofixturejs).
+Efate is the next version of [autofixture.js](https://github.com/jcteague/autofixturejs).
 There were so many changes to make that a rewrite was in order.
 It has the same basic usage, plus:
 * Has a modular design to make it more intuitive to use (no more string matching to find the right builder)
 * Extensible.
 You can add your own type builders